umanit/microservice-document-generator/README.md

 ## Usage

-The microservice expose only one endpoint and it should be call with a POST method and parameters are passed as a JSON body.
+The microservice exposes only one endpoint and it should be call with a POST method and parameters are passed as a JSON body.

 ```bash